regenerance/codxe_mods/README.md

 The repository package is located under `iw3/iw3_killcams/`.
 Copy its contents into a mod directory, not the outer `iw3` directory.

-Your server should look similar to this:
+Your setup should look similar to this:

 ```text
 Call of Duty 4/